Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

-For large $N$, the probability of an empirical measure that does not correspond to the minimum $H^{\prime}(\bar{\mu})=0$ is exponentially suppressed.
+in large deviations theory \citep[see e.g.][]{Mezard_Montanari09}; $H(\mu)$ captures the leading exponential probability $P(\mu)\stackrel{N\gg1}{\simeq}e^{-N\,H(\mu)}$.
+For large $N$, the probability of an empirical measure that does not correspond to the minimum $H^{\prime}(\bar{\mu})=0$ is thus exponentially suppressed.
 Put differently, the system is self--averaging and the statistics of any network--averaged observable can be obtained using $\bar{\mu}$.

-Similar to field theory, it is convenient to introduce the scaled cumulant--generating functional of the empirical measure.
+Similar as in field theory, it is convenient to introduce the scaled cumulant--generating functional of the empirical measure.
 Because $\frac{1}{N}\sum_{i=1}^{N}\ell(x_{i})=\pint y\mu(y)\ell(y)$ holds for an arbitrary functional $\ell(x_{i})$ of the single unit's trajectory $x_{i}$, \prettyref{eq:def_WN} has the form of the scaled cumulant--generating functional for $\mu$ at finite $N$.